HAirineo/jissa/README.md

    * Updated the project description (d)
 * Updated: 12.25.2015 - 19:00
    * Logged the accomplished task -- [Accomplished: 12.25.2015 (c) update]
+* Updated: 12.25.2015 - 19:12
+   * Added the module for separation of whole number and decimal number of a given number (e)